DENTAL AND ORAL SURGERY FOR PETS

 seeing your patient.
 The more pertinent information you give me, the better I can serve your client and

-Open the file by clicking on the link above and type the information into the fields (or cut and paste from your electronic patient records).
-Click 'file' then 'save as' to save the filled form to your patient record or where ever.
+Open the file by clicking on the link above and type the information into the fields.
+Click 'file' then 'save as' to save the completed form to your patient record or where ever.
 Then send the saved form to us as an attachment to an email.
 Now you have a copy and we have a copy and everyone can read it because there is no doctor's hand writing anywhere to be seen.

 What to Expect: When you have seen a problem that you think requires my attention, give this sheet to your client.
 It will explain what is involved in bringing their pet to see me.